 example on reporting

-change and forestry sector.
-Currently, a major part of our work involves the analysis and review of climate change information and
+sector.
+Currently, a major part of our work involves the analysis and review of climate change information and data

 Between two and four negotiating sessions are held each year.
 The largest and most important is the